prarthanats/ERA/s9_Assignment/README.md

  $sli+1=sli+(kernelsize−1)∗dilationfactor$

+ Effective Output channels will be calculated where for a dilation of 2, Kernel will be of 5

 The receptive field of each neuron in the network increases with each layer, based on the kernel size and dilation rate

 ## Depthwise Seperable Convolution